 - Lux-Pain therapist, Honoka Hino, is a psychiatrist in addition to the school's nurse.
 She does seem to successfully council a few people, like Takuya Inoue.
 However, later in the game she is infected by a mental parasite after Hibiki Kiryu goes into a coma, and wonders if he'll ever wake up.
 She reveals she also used to council a terminally ill girl who asked her to smile, then died.
 If you don't remove the parasite, she snaps, goes into the hospital and kills him, then is gunned down mercilessly by the police.
 She ends up needing more therapy than practically anyone in the game.
 And that's says a lot.

-- Dr Jeremiah Arkham in Batman started out as a Type 2, before gradually becoming a Type 1.
+- Dr Jeremiah Arkham in Batman varies between Type 1 and 2 Depending on the Writer.
+He was originally created by Alan Grant as a B. F. Skinner type who believed in "controlling" his charges, then shifting to a touchy-feely shrink who let them wear their costumes if it made them feel better, before going through a period where he was a costumed villain himself.
 His ancestor Amadeus, who founded the Asylum, is currently appearing as a Type 2/3 in All-Star Western but it's a Foregone Conclusion that he becomes a Type 1, since it's built into the Asylum's history.

 - In Annie Hall there is an amusing Split Screen scene showing Alvy and Annie at their respective shrinks, who simultaneously ask them how often they make love.
 Alvy replies, "Oh, hardly ever...two, maybe three times a week."
 While Annie says, "Oh all the time, at least two or three times a week."